Skip to main content

 • Energy & Climate Policy Framework

-Two ministries share the main responsibility for the energy sector.
+Two ministries share primary responsibility for the energy sector.

 The Ministry of Petroleum & Mineral Resources (MPMR) oversees the hydrocarbon sector and holds participation in state-owned oil & gas companies.